nock/nock/README.md

 The callback receives two parameters:

 - `req` - The request object that didn't match
-- `interceptorResults` - An array of objects containing detailed information about each interceptor that was tested
+- `interceptorResults` - An array of objects containing detailed information about each interceptor that was tested.

-Each interceptor result object contains:
+  Each object contains:
   - `interceptor` - The interceptor that was tested against the request
   - `reasons` - An array of strings describing why the request didn't match this interceptor
+    > ⚠️ **Experimental**: The structure and format of the detailed mismatch information may change in future versions as we gather user feedback and refine the API.
+The feature itself is stable and ready for use and we're seeking community input on the API design before marking it stable.

 Common mismatch reasons include: